GaiaNet-AI/docs/docs/governance/Governance/mission.md

 sidebar_position: 3
 ---

-# Mission
+# Core Mission

-The [Gaia DAO Mission] sets out the vision and values of the Gaia DAO.
+The [Gaia DAO Core Mission] sets out the vision and values of the Gaia DAO.